The Wizards hang tough with the Nets again, but Brooklyn holds on for a 113-106 win

 Sunday was far from the first time the Wizards executed poorly in the final seconds.

-Although they’ve won their fair share of close contests — they are 7-5 in games decided by five points or fewer — they’ve botched last-second possessions with the game on the line a handful of times.
+Although they have won their fair share of close contests — they are 7-5 in games decided by five points or fewer — they have botched last-second possessions with the game on the line a handful of times.
 In Sunday’s case, Brooks’s lack of explanation mirrored the larger problem of the night: Washington just wasn’t as sharp as it needed to be.

 “We just need all guys to be ready — simple as that.
 We put ourselves in position to win the game; we just need everyone on the team to be ready to go,” Westbrook said.
 “Some of that stuff [with fouling] is just, you have to be instinctively ready to go, especially with the game on the line, make plays, play without fouling.
 You know, ain’t too much to explain about that.”